altocodenl/cell/readme.md

    </tr>
 </table>

 If we're designing in a notebook or a blackboard, we can use a shorthand for this data, since for most of us it is not fun to draw tables by hand.
-Here's a way to represent the table above in text format:
+Here's a way to represent the table above in **text format**:

 ```